 High Jumping Dog Breeds

-While many small dog breeds excel in their ability to jump to heights greater than their body size, the world record-holders for the highest jumps by dogs belong to medium- to large-size breeds.
-Herding dogs such as border collies, Australian cattle dogs and kelpies are extremely agile and have proven themselves in high jump competitions that allow them to scale walls.
-Protection dogs such as German shepherds and rottweilers are also able to scale obstacles set at great heights through a combination of their strength and agility.
-Long, tall, slender dogs such as greyhounds, wolfhounds, borzois and Ibizans, however, are the breeds that can clear hurdles set at nearly 6 feet with ease without the need to pull themselves up or over the obstacles.
-In one of the newest dock diving events, extreme vertical, Belgian Malinois, greyhounds and border collie mixes have set the records.
+While many small dog breeds excel in their ability to jump to heights greater than their body size, the current world record-holders for the highest jumps by dogs belong to medium- to large-size breeds.
+Herding dogs such as border collies, Australian cattle dogs, and kelpies are extremely agile and have proven themselves in high jump competitions that allow them to scale walls and other barriers.
+Protection dogs such as German shepherds and rottweilers are also able to clear obstacles set at great heights through a combination of strength, agility, practice, and technique.

 There are many dog agility competitions every year and most include hurdle high jumping contests.
-In this competition, dogs jump over hurdles that are raised in 2-inch increments.
+In this format, dogs jump over hurdles that are raised in 2-inch increments.
 There must be a mat for the dogs to land on when events take place on hard surfaces.
-Dogs are given two opportunities to clear the hurdle and are out of the competition once they can no longer clear the hurdle without knocking off the bar.
-Three Guinness record-holders have come from this type of dog competition.
-In 2006, a greyhound named Cinderella May cleared a hurdle set at 5 feet, 8 inches.
-The previous Guinness record-holder was a borzois named Wolf who cleared a 5 feet, 2 inch hurdle.
-Olive Oyl, a Russian wolfhound, held the Guinness record for a while with her 4 feet, 11 inch jump.
-An Ibizan hound named Leap jumped 5 feet, 4 inches at a Superdog competition in 2005.
-His jump was not recognized by Guinness World Book officials, however.
+Dogs are given two opportunities to clear the hurdle and are eliminated from the competition once they can no longer clear the hurdle without knocking off the bar.

 Herding High Jumps